 We refer to ICARUS as a 'cognitive architecture' in the same sense that the Soar community uses that expression.
 Both frameworks aim for consistency with general knowledge about human cognition and hope to support the same broad range of abilities that people demonstrate.
-However, our current research does not attempt to match at a fine-grained level the results of psychological experiments, as done with architectures like ACT-R. We may address such issues in future research, but for now we are concerned with coarse regularities that demand explanation, such as the apparent hierarchical nature of human skills and their incremental acquisition from experience.
+However, our current research does not attempt to match at a finegrained level the results of psychological experiments, as done with architectures like ACT-R. We may address such issues in future research, but for now we are concerned with coarse regularities that demand explanation, such as the apparent hierarchical nature of human skills and their incremental acquisition from experience.

 In the sections that follow, we review ICARUS' representation and organization of concepts and skills, along with the inference and execution processes that utilize them.
-After this, we present a new module that interleaves means-ends problem solving with execution when known skills are insufficient to solve a task.
+After this, we present a module that interleaves means-ends problem solving with execution when known skills are insufficient to solve a task.
 Next we describe a mechanism for creating generalized skills from traces of successful problem solving that supports incremental, hierarchical learning.
 We report experiments with this learning mechanism that demonstrate its ability to generalize to novel situations and reduce effort on new problems.
 In closing, we discuss earlier research on learning for problem solving and execution, along with some directions for future work.
+We have described this version of ICARUS in an earlier publication (Langley & Choi, 2006), but here we describe it from the perspective of cognitive architectures, and we report new experimental results that focus on cumulative effects of experience.